 Under our charter, our directors are divided into three classes.
 Each class of directors holds office for a three year term.
-However, the initial members of the three classes have initial terms of one, two and three years, respectively.
 At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.